cuppachino/type-space/README.md

 - [`Chars`](src/chars.ts): Splits a string literal into a tuple of characters.
 Reads more clearly than `Split` in some cases.
 - [`Split`](src/split.ts): Splits a string literal into a tuple of characters, separated by the given delimiter.
+- [`SplitAt`](src/strings/split-at.ts): Split a string literal into a tuple of two strings, separated by the given index, non-inclusive.
 - [`Stringify`](src/stringify.ts): Converts a type to a string literal type, if possible.

 ## 📜 Tuple Types